Jeff-Matriz/PyMakers.com/about.markdown

 permalink: /about/
 ---

 Welcome to PyMakers, your creative coding playground!
-I'm [Jeff][aboutme], the driving force behind this platform.
+I'm <a href="https://pymakers.com/jeff" target="_blank">Jeff</a>, the driving force behind this platform.
 Let's explore what PyMakers is all about.

 **My Mission**